openstack-archive/sahara/doc/source/architecture.rst

     :align: left

-The Savanna architecture consists of several components:
+The Sahara architecture consists of several components:

 * Cluster Configuration Manager  - all the business logic resides here